mozilla/ichnaea/docs/install/config.rst

 The name can be shared between multiple API keys and acts as a partition key for the cache and rate limit tracking.

-The schema can be either `NULL`, `ichnaea/v1` or `unwiredlabs/v1`.
+The schema can be one of  `NULL`, `ichnaea/v1`, `combain/v1`, `googlemaps/v1` or `unwiredlabs/v1`.

 `NULL` and `ichnaea/v1` are currently synonymous.
-Setting the schema to either one of those means the external service uses the same API as ichnaea.
-Examples of this are Google's and Combain's location services.
+Setting the schema to one of those means the external service uses the same API as the geolocate v1 API used in ichnaea.
-Setting it to `unwiredlabs/v1` means you use unwiredlabs.com as a fallback.

-If you set the url to one of the unwiredlabs endpoints, add your API token as an anchor to the end of it, so instead of specfifying ``https://us1.unwiredlabs.com/v2/process.php``, you would instead use ``https://us1.unwiredlabs.com/v2/process.php#my_secret_token``.
+If you set the url to one of the unwiredlabs endpoints, add your API token as an anchor fragment to the end of it, so instead of specfifying ``https://us1.unwiredlabs.com/v2/process.php``, you would instead use ``https://us1.unwiredlabs.com/v2/process.php#my_secret_token``.
 The code will read the token from here and put it into the request body.